abap2UI5/docs/docs/development/popups.md

 ```

 #### Flow Logic
-Typically, a common flow for using popups involves displaying a normal view, then showing a popup, and finally closing it.
-Here’s how this can be structured:
+A common flow for using popups typically involves displaying a normal view, then showing a popup, and finally closing it.
+Here’s how to structure this:
 ```abap
 METHOD Z2UI5_if_app~main.